What is odor fade? What causes odor loss in odorized natural gas?

 natural gas pickling to odorize natural gas

 Odor fade is a condition where there is a loss of odorant in the gas stream to such a level that the gas becomes undetectable.
-In this case, the odorant compound may decompose and change composition, or the odorant may be physically removed or pulled from the gas.
+In this case, the odorant compound may decompose and change composition or be physically removed or pulled from the gas.
 In any case, there is a significant loss of odor.
-These are mostly chemical processes of either adsorption, absorption, or oxidation and occur in generally new gas pipe installations.
-While odor fade is more common in new large diameter steel pipes of long pipelines, it can also happen in shorter and smaller diameter PE (polyethylene) lines.
+These are primarily chemical adsorption, absorption, or oxidation processes occurring in generally new gas pipe installations.
+While odor fade is more common in new large-diameter steel pipes of long pipelines, it can also happen in smaller-diameter PE (polyethylene) lines.

 Other situations that may cause odor fade are: